CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43: March 10th, 2017

+**Today's Progress**: Completed lesson 10 and 11 on Javascript 30.

+**Thoughts**: Made a bi t of a challange out of both of these.
+Implimented lesson 10 myself first then watched the video to see Wes do it much more impressivly.
+For 11 I followed along but tried to work ahead where I could then kept going and added some new feasures to the video player.
+As usual these were expellent and I feel like I am learning a lot about producing well written, easy to follow code.

 ### Day 42: March 8th, 2017

 **Today's Progress**: Completed lesson 9 on Javascript30 then started working at my by myself through the challange for lesson 10.